Animal sacrifice in Hinduism: Hindu scriptures

+Acharya Hemchandra, a Jain sage, cited passages from Manusmriti, one of the law book of Hindus, to demonstrate how, in light of false scriptures, Hindus have resorted to violence, and criticized Hindu animal sacrifice.
+Akalanka, another Jain monk, sarcastically said that if killing can result in enlightenment, one should become a hunter or fisherman.
 The Brahmanic texts explicitly state that five creatures were suitable for sacrifice in Vedic India, in descending order: man, horse, cattle, sheep, and goat.
 The text of the Rigveda and other Vedas provide detailed description of sacrifices including cattle sacrifice.

 The Ashvamedha, a ritual in which a horse was allowed to roam freely for a year, then finally sacrificed, is mentioned in the Vedic texts such as the Yajurveda.
-In the epic Mahabharata, Yudhishtra performs the Ashwamedha after winning the Kurukshetra war to become the Chakravartin emperor.
+In the epic Mahabharata, Yudhishtra performs the Ashwamedha after winning the Kurukshetra War to become the Chakravartin emperor.
 The Mahabharata also contains a description of an Ashvamedha performed by the Chedi king Uparichara Vasu.
+In the Shanti Parva of the Mahabharata, King Vasu is granted a divine vision not because he had become spiritually enlightened, but because God was pleased that his Ashvamedha involved no animal slaughter.

 The rulers of the Gupta Empire, the Chalukya dynasty, and the Chola dynasty all performed the Ashvamedha.

 Agnisomiya was the simplest of all Soma sacrifices in which animal sacrifice played an important part; it required that a goat be sacrificed to Agni and Soma preceding the day of offering of nectar to the gods.
 In the Savaniya sacrifice, victims were offered throughout the day of offering to Agni.
 These rituals didn't focus on the killing of the animal but as a symbol to the powers it was sacrificed.

 In Bhagavata Purana written in 6th to 8th century CE, Krishna tells people not to perform Srauta animal sacrifices in the Kali Yuga, the present age.
 The Brahma Vaivarta Purana describes Srauta animal sacrifices as kali-varjya or prohibited in the Kali Yuga.
 The Adi Purana, Brihan-naradiya Purana and Aditya Purana also forbid Srauta animal sacrifice in Kali Yuga.
 The Padma Purana encourages respect for all living beings.
 Some orthodox interpreters of Hindu scriptures, such as Sri Chandrasekharendra Saraswathi, believed that the prohibition in Kali Yuga applies only to a few types of animal sacrifices, notably cow and horse sacrifices.
 Such interpretations justify Vedic animal sacrifice viewing it "as a little hurt caused in the cause of a great ideal" and believing that "the animal sacrificed attains an elevated state".